micha1805/cloudinaryNodejsTuto/README.md

 The first one is obviously the npm Cloudinary package, the second one is used to easily handle files upload.

-We will send our image using a form, to do that you need to specify that the encryption type will be `multipart/form-data` :
+We will send our image using a form, to do that we need to specify how the data will be encoded, we need it to be `multipart/form-data` :

 ```html

 <form action="/my/Post/Url" method="POST" enctype="multipart/form-data">

 ```
-Now in the backend to use cloudinary we first need to configure it, proceed the following using the values showed in the dashboard snapshot :
+Now in the backend, to use cloudinary, we first need to configure it, proceed the following using the values showed in the dashboard snapshot :

 ```js